Hey!

 Matchups

-Much like the other Splatanas, your weapon does pretty well against weapons that rely on objects such as the Splat Brella with its shield and the Sloshing Machine with its Booyah Bomb.
-Its attacks being slower than Wiper's and Stamper's makes it not quite as good as those two but it's very strong there regardless.
+Much like the other Splatanas, your weapon does pretty well against weapons that rely on objects such as basically every Brella with their shields and the Sloshing Machine with its Booyah Bomb.
+Its attacks being slower and range being worse compared to other Splatanas technically give it a different matchup spread here but all three swords are good into these weapons regardless.

 Weapons that have tools against people hiding in their own ink make it a lot harder for you to get close.
 If you get hit with a Point Sensor, hiding away will not work and you'll need to start playing more defensively.
 Wave Breaker can be similarly effective with its initial location effect and will force you to hide behind cover and jump over its waves if you aren't able to destroy it quickly.